kimdurante/intro-to-gdal/content/raster.md

 Performing the same operation on multiple raster files

-Reproject all GeoTIFFs to WGS_84
+Reproject all GeoTIFFs to WGS_84 and add an alpha channel

 ```
 $ python projectTiffs.py